-We create a simplified transformer neural network, and train it compute Conway’s Game of Life from examples of the game.
+We find that a highly simplified transformer neural network is able to compute Conway’s Game of Life, just from being trained on examples of the game.

-Before we get into the details, here’s a Life game, computed by a SingleAttentionNet model.
+The following figure shows a Life game, computed by a SingleAttentionNet model:

 Life game computed by a SingleAttentionNet model

-And the following plot shows examples of the SingleAttentionNet model’s attention matrix, over the course of training:
+The following figure shows examples of the SingleAttentionNet model’s attention matrix, over the course of training:

 Life game computed by a SingleAttentionNet model